-Overall, ZenOnco.io aims to provide comprehensive and compassionate care to cancer patients and their families, while also working towards creating greater awareness about cancer prevention and early detection.
+Overall, ZenOnco.io aims to provide comprehensive and compassionate care to cancer patients and their families while also working towards creating greater awareness about cancer prevention and early detection.

-- Medical cannabis, which is used in some cases to manage cancer-related symptoms such as pain, nausea, and loss of appetite.
-The type and dosage of medical cannabis are determined by the patient’s doctor, based on their medical history and symptoms.
+Medical cannabis is used in some cases to manage cancer-related symptoms such as pain, nausea, and loss of appetite.
+The patient's doctor determines the type and dosage of medical cannabis based on their medical history and symptoms.
 Medical cannabis can be used in cancer treatment to manage symptoms such as pain, nausea, vomiting, and loss of appetite that are commonly associated with cancer and its treatments.
-It works by interacting with the endocannabinoid system in the body, which plays a role in regulating pain, appetite, mood, and other functions.
-Medical cannabis products containing THC and/or CBD can be prescribed by doctors to help alleviate these symptoms, and they can be administered through various methods such as smoking, vaporizing, edibles, tinctures, and capsules.
-However, the use of medical cannabis in cancer treatment should be done under the supervision of a qualified healthcare professional
+It works by interacting with the endocannabinoid system in the body, which regulates pain, appetite, mood, and other functions.
+Doctors can prescribe medical cannabis products containing THC and/or CBD to help alleviate these symptoms, and they can be administered through various methods such as smoking, vaporizing, edibles, tinctures, and capsules.
+However, the use of medical cannabis in cancer treatment should be done under the supervision of a qualified healthcare professional.